settlemint/sdk/README.md

 ### e2e tests

-### Setup

-Create a ".env" file in the test folder of this project.
+Create a ".env" file in the root folder of this project.

 ```env
 SETTLEMINT_ACCESS_TOKEN="sm_pat_xxx"